LeonKolyang/paigeant/README.md

 Paigeant lets independent `pydantic-ai` agents coordinate through a message queue.
 Each workflow step is delivered as a message that carries its own routing slip and payload, allowing execution to resume after crashes or deployments.

+## Problem
+Synchronous agent calls like `Agent A -> Agent B -> Agent C` fail if any agent is unavailable.

+## Solution
+Paigeant moves workflow state into messages and delivers each step through a transport queue:

+`Agent A -> queue -> Agent B -> queue -> Agent C`

+If an agent crashes, the message stays in the queue until a worker handles it.

+## Core Components
+- **Routing Slip** – ordered list of `ActivitySpec` items.
+Tracks executed steps.
+- **PaigeantMessage** – envelope containing routing slip, payload, and correlation metadata.
+- **Transport** – delivers messages.
+The library ships with in-memory and Redis implementations.
+- **WorkflowDispatcher** – builds a routing slip and publishes the initial message.
+- **PaigeantAgent** – thin wrapper around `pydantic_ai.Agent` with optional itinerary editing and access to previous outputs.
+- **ActivityExecutor** – worker that subscribes to a topic, runs the agent, and forwards the message.

+## Architectural Principles
+1. **Asynchronous communication** – every step is delivered over the transport.
+2. **Durable execution** – workflow state lives in the message; workers can crash without losing progress.
+3. **Composability** – activities are small Python functions or agents; additional steps can be inserted at runtime when `can_edit_itinerary` is enabled.

 ## Features
 - Asynchronous, message-driven workflows
 - Routing slip model with previous-output injection